Update: My recipe for salted chocolate pear pound cake won the dessert category!

 I can’t tell you how much I love this gorgeous moist and flavorful cake.
 Scented with the warmth of cardamom, coffee and a burst of chocolate flavor this cake is filled with chunks of juicy pears and simply dusted with flaked salt and powdered sugar.

 And here is a tip on how to tell if a pear is ripe.
 Just press your finger into the neck end of the pear.
 If the stem moves it’s perfectly ripe, juicy and delicious.
-For more information on USA pears click here and on their social media pages (Facebook, Twitter, Pinterest and Instagram) @usapears.Print
+For more information check out the USA Pears web site.Print

 4 firm ripe USA Pears, (2 Bosc pears plus 2 Anjou)